 Anatolian rugs and kilims continue to be treasured around the world for their distinctive fusion of bold graphic designs, historical motifs and narratives, and superior quality and craftsmanship.
 Today, distinctive handmade Turkish rugs – as they are commonly called – grace spaces from esoteric museum exhibitions to comfortable residential dwellings.

-The History of Oriental Carpets and the Turks
+The History of Oriental Carpets & the Turks

-Some of the earliest examples of hand knotted pile rugs have been found in parts of Asia where Turks lived thousands of years ago.
-To protect themselves from the region’s cold, the Turkish people wove thick, pile rugs using abundantly available lamb’s wool.
-The oldest surviving carpet in the world was discovered preserved in ice in a Siberian burial mound at Pazyryk.
-Woven in a dense pile using symmetrical Turkish double knots, the richly colored Pazyryk carpet is believed to be over 6,000 years old and is attributed to the handiwork of the Asian Khuns.
+Some of the earliest hand-knotted pile rugs have been found in parts of Asia, with the oldest known example discovered in a Pazyryk burial mound in Siberia, preserved in ice.
+Woven in a dense pile using symmetrical Turkish double knots, this richly-colored Pazyryk carpet is estimated to be over six thousand years old and is attributed to the handiwork of Asian Khuns.

-Two traditional knots are used.
-The symmetrical Gördes knot, which wraps around two warps, creates a strong, durable carpet.
-The asymmetric Sine knot, tied around a single warp, allows for greater freedom in creating patterns.
+There are two traditional knots in Anatolian rug making: the symmetrical Gördes knot, which ties around two warps and makes for a stronger, more durable carpet; and the asymmetrical Sine knot, which ties around a single warp and allows for greater freedom in pattern-making.

 The Definition of Kilim

 Kilim, a word of Turkic origin, is often used for any flat-woven, non-piled rug.
 Technically, the term refers only to rugs of broad Anatolian origin traditionally hand-woven on a loom with wool and cotton.